Estate Planning Mistakes

 No plan

 The biggest mistake is simply no plan at all.
 “We want a plan but just do not have time.”
 Then before you know it, it is too late.
-It is easy to delay making time for this, but your estate plan is truly one of the most important decisions you can make for your family.
+The good news?
+Estate planning doesn’t have to be time-consuming or complicated – a simple, streamlined approach can get your essential documents in place quickly and affordably.

 Who do you want to receive your house when you pass away?
 Are there beneficiaries designated on your bank accounts, IRAs, life insurance and/or 401k?